nealswayze/nealswayze.github.io/_posts/2021-11-08-intro_details.md

 layout: post
 ---

-This website is aimed at providing up to date access to lab resources, discoveries, and project updates.

-It will continously be updated with new information, cool science info, and related remote sensing stuff

-Cheers,

-lol,

-- Neal

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets: